Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-linux.md

 ## Setting Up the Zephyr environment

 ### Install Host Tools
-1. Click on "Zephyr Workbench" button on the VSCode activity bar
+1. Click on "Workbench for Zephyr" button on the VSCode activity bar
 2. Click on "Install Host Tools" to download and to install the native tools locally (takes ~5mins).

 :::warning